-CCGG's 2021 impact assessment indicated that more than 80% of the boards with whom CCGG engaged in 2019 made at least one material positive change to their governance policies, practices or disclosure by 2021.
-We also observed significant improvements in company E&S disclosure, with 80% of the companies engaged with on this issue in 2019 either: (I) issuing an inaugural sustainability report aligned with investor recommended reporting frameworks or standards (TCFD and/or SASB), or (II) significantly improving their disclosure to better align with one or more investor recommended reporting frameworks or standards by 2021.
+CCGG's 2022 impact assessment indicated that approximately 90% of the boards with whom CCGG engaged in 2020 made at least one material positive change to their governance policies, practices or disclosure by 2022.
+We also observed significant improvements in company E&S disclosure, with over 90% of the companies engaged with on this issue in 2020 either: (I) issuing an inaugural sustainability report aligned with investor recommended reporting frameworks or standards (TCFD and/or SASB), or (II) significantly improving their disclosure to better align with one or more investor recommended reporting frameworks or standards by 2022.
 Please refer to page 14 for additional details on the historical impact of CCGG's engagement program.

 Thank you for your interest in CCGG's engagement program.
-Moving forward, we plan to issue regular annual updates and invite any questions or feedback you may have on this inaugural report.
+We invite any questions or feedback you may have on this report.
 You are welcome to contact any one of the members of our team.